-The trustees have considered the relevant guidance and are satisfied that all St John's charitable activities fall within its objectives and result in considerable benefit to the public.
+The trustee directors (who are the directors of the charitable company and are referred to as 'the trustees' throughout this document) have considered the relevant guidance and are satisfied that all the organisation's charitable activities fall within its objects and result in considerable benefit to the public.
 This is outlined in the section of this report dealing with achievements and performance.